This Is Our Fave Folding Tip From Marie Kondo's New Netflix Show

 How Kondo says you should be folding your scarves.

 Episode 6, which follows LA-based couple Aaron and Sehnita and their two young kids, is a lesson in folding etiquette.
 When talking about her veritable mountain of clothes, Sehnita says she feels overwhelmed by her shawls in particular, which are nods to her Pakistani heritage.
 She doesn't wear them as often as she'd like to because the way they're stored makes them difficult to see.

 Kondo then offers up a new way to store scarves and shawls: Instead of hanging them or stacking them vertically, store them side-by-side in an open box, like you would socks or T-shirts.
 Fold each scarf in half lengthwise, making sure the fringe is at the bottom.
-Then, loosely roll down until the scarf can stand upright in a box and the fringe is protected on the inside of the roll.
+Then, loosely roll down until the scarf can stand upright in a box and the fringe is on the inside of the roll.
 This way, you'll protect the fringe and avoid unwanted wrinkles.
-Place similarly sized scarves close together in your box (Kondo even made a her own line of high-end, limited-edition boxes last year designed for this purpose).
+Place similarly sized scarves close together in your box.

 Kondo explains the reasoning behind using boxes for seasonal accessories in The Life-Changing Magic of Tidying Up, writing, "When you can open the drawer and see everything that's inside, it's really useful… Clothes, like people, can relax more freely when in the company of others who are similar in type."
 She also cautions against storing colder-weather items like scarves away during warmer months.
 Keeping them easily accessible in your closet throughout the year will mean you don't forget about them and leave them to collect dust.

-This year, may all of your folding and decluttering endeavors smell and look this good.
+This year, may all of your folding and decluttering endeavors look and smell this good.